civican/legisinfo/44-1/bills/S-17/bill_text.md

 section 15 and the heading before it.

-> **Explanatory Note**:
-> *These amendments to the French version of the regulations are necessary in order to reflect the name change of the Review Tribunal.*

 #### Agriculture and Agri-Food Administrative Monetary Penalties Regulations Respecting the Pest Control Products Act and Regulations

 ### Section 128